syntax-tree/hast/readme.md

 The reason for introducing a new “virtual” DOM is primarily:

-*   The DOM is very heavy to implement outside of the browser, a lean and stripped down virtual DOM can be used everywhere
+*   The [DOM][] is very heavy to implement outside of the browser, a lean and stripped down virtual DOM can be used everywhere
 *   Most virtual DOMs do not focus on ease of use in transformations
 *   Other virtual DOMs cannot represent the syntax of HTML in its entirety (think comments and document types)
-*   Neither HTML nor virtual DOMs focus on positional information
+*   Neither the DOM nor virtual DOMs focus on positional information

 ## Nodes